Groups, Orders, and Dynamics: Almost-Periodicity

 \section{Almost-Periodicity}

 In this section, we develop the notion of almost-periodicity for group actions on the real line.
-A left-orderable group being given, the set of such actions equipped with the compact-open topology can be used as a substitute to the space of left-orders.
+A left-orderable group being given, the set of such actions equipped with the compact-open topology can be used as a substitute for the space of left-orders.
 As an example, we will show how this yields an alternative proof of Theorem \ref{witte-bien} which does not rely on the theory of Conradian orders.
+The concept of almost-periodic actions has also been used recently to provide new constructions of finitely-generated, left-orderable, simple groups (see \S \ref{s: finitely generated simple left orderable}) and as a key tool for the proof of the non left-orderability of irreducible lattices in semi-simple real algebraic group \cite{DH}.